Primark Geolocation

 Objective

 To evaluate how users interact with store selection features, including geolocation, store pop-ups, and fallback flows.
-We focused on:

 Methodology